Last Updated: April 21, 2021

 - The authors do not have data on whether patients were taking zinc and/or hydroxychloroquine prior to study admission.

-- The groups were not balanced; recipients of zinc plus hydroxychloroquine were more likely to be male, Black, or to have a higher body mass index and diabetes.
-Patients who received zinc plus hydroxychloroquine were also treated with corticosteroids and azithromycin more often and treated with lopinavir/ritonavir less often than those who did not receive this drug combination.
+- The arms were not balanced; recipients of zinc plus hydroxychloroquine were more likely to be male, Black, or to have a higher body mass index and diabetes.
+Patients who received zinc plus hydroxychloroquine were also treated more often with corticosteroids and azithromycin and less often with lopinavir/ritonavir than those who did not receive this drug combination.

 In this preprint, the use of zinc plus hydroxychloroquine was associated with decreased rates of in-hospital mortality, but neither zinc alone nor hydroxychloroquine alone reduced mortality.
 Treatment with hydroxychloroquine alone appeared to be harmful.